Reducing Snake Problems Around Homes

-The best way to discourage snakes around a home, such as in the yard or garden, is to make the area unattractive to them.
+The best way to discourage snakes around a home is to make the area unattractive to them.
 Remove their habitat, including hiding places, foraging areas, and food resources.

-In early spring, snakes are attracted to hot spots, such as metal cans or other heat-conducting items.
-Snakes are most active in warm months, when they like cool, damp, sheltered areas.
-Remove hiding cover for snakes near homes, including piles of boards or firewood, rock or brick piles, brushy fence rows, and weedy growth.
-Keeping the lawn mowed around the perimeter of your home minimizes hiding places and paths for snakes to your home.
-Check around cement walks or porches for cracks or holes that might let snakes in for shelter.
-Repair or close these places so snakes can’t use them.
+In early spring, snakes are attracted to warm spots, such as metal, rocks, or other heat-conducting items.
+In warm months, they seek out cool, damp, sheltered areas.
+To reduce their options for shelter around a house, remove nearby cover, including weedy growth, brushy fence rows, piles of boards or firewood, rock or brick piles, and leaf or grass piles.
+Keep the lawn mowed around the perimeter of a home to minimize hiding places.
+Check around walkways or porches for cracks or holes that might provide shelter for snakes.

-Check around the base of storage sheds.
-If snakes can crawl under them for protective cover, close off access with packed soil or building materials such as bricks, sheet metal, or small mesh metal hardware cloth.
-To keep out snakes effectively, use a barrier that extends about 6 inches below the soil surface.
-Snakes may push through loose soil, but they cannot dig through hard soil because they don’t have legs or claws.
-Snakes may use holes made by mice or other rodents, and snakes may eat these and other small mammals as food, so control these rodents as best you can.
+Check around the base of homes, storage sheds, or barns.
+If snakes can crawl under them for protective cover or prey, close off access with packed soil or building materials such as bricks, sheet metal, or small-mesh hardware cloth.
+Use a barrier that extends about 6 inches below the soil surface.
+Snakes may push through loose soil, and they use holes made by mice and other rodents, but they cannot dig through hard soil.

-For rural homes, be sure snakes cannot get in septic or treatment plant drain pipes.
-If the pipe or tile is open at the end, cover it with 1/4-inch metal mesh hardware cloth.
-Check now and then to be sure the wire doesn’t interfere with drainage.
+For rural homes, be sure snakes cannot get in septic or treatment plant drainpipes.
+If the pipe or tile is open at the end, cover it with ¼-inch mesh hardware cloth.
+Check periodically to be sure the wire doesn’t interfere with drainage.

 No fumigants or toxicants are federally registered for snake control.
-Diet, body temperature, and other biological aspects of snakes complicate the potential for developing such snake controls.
+Diet, body temperature, and other biological aspects of snakes complicate the potential for developing such control methods.

 Repellents are questionable at best for effectiveness at keeping snakes away from homes.
 No repellents are currently registered for snake control.

 Various home remedies have been suggested for repelling snakes, and several have been tested to determine if they repel black rat snakes.
-Treatments included moth balls, sulfur, gourd vines, a tacky bird repellent, lime, cayenne pepper spray, sisal rope, coal tar and creosote, artificial skunk scent, and musk from a king snake (eats other snakes).
+Treatments included sulfur, lime, moth balls, gourd vines, sisal rope, cayenne pepper spray, artificial skunk scent, a tacky bird repellent, coal tar and creosote, and musk from a king snake (eats other snakes).
 None of these worked.

 Removal from Inside a Building

-Attract snakes for capture by placing rumpled damp cloths (example: burlap bag) on the floor near a place the snake is likely to be.
-Cover it with a dry one to slow evaporation.
+Attract snakes for capture by placing rumpled damp cloths, such as pillowcases, on the floor near a place the snake is likely to be.
+Cover the cloths with a dry cloth to slow evaporation.
 The rumples provide spaces for snakes to enter under the cloth.
-Snakes like the cloths because the cloths provide a cool, damp, dark place for them to hide.
-Within a few weeks, you may find the snake curled up in the cloth.
-Remove the snake pile of cloths with a scoop shovel or pitchfork and place in a large box and carry it away.
+Snakes like the cloths because they provide a cool, damp, dark place for them to hide.
+Check the site periodically to see if the snake has curled up in the cloth.
+If so, pick up the snake and pile of cloths with a scoop shovel or pitchfork.
+Quickly place them in a large box, and carry them away.

 Beneficial Aspects of Snakes

-Generally, snakes are an important part of our natural world.
-They are beneficial to humans in many ways, as long as we can keep them out of our homes!
+Snakes are an important part of our natural world.
+They are beneficial to people in many ways, but it is best for both people and snakes if we keep them out of homes.

-Venom from poisonous snakes is used in medical research and has benefited people in unexpected ways.
-One example is a successful and widely used blood pressure medicine developed using the chemical pattern of snake venom.
+Snake venom is used in medical research and has benefitted people in unexpected ways.
+One example is the development of a widely used blood-pressure medicine based on the chemical aspects of snake venom.
 Other research is testing snake poisons to treat blood and heart problems and to control harmful bacteria.

-Also, many snakes kill and eat rats, mice, insects, moles, and other pests.
-King, milk, black racer, and eastern indigo snakes commonly eat other snakes, including venomous ones that are considered pests.
-Snakes probably won’t eliminate pests, but they can keep numbers to a manageable level, because snakes can capture pests in areas other predators cannot access.
+Snakes kill and eat rats, mice, insects, moles, and other pests, which helps to control their numbers.
+King, milk, black racer, and eastern indigo snakes commonly eat other snakes, including venomous ones.
+Snakes are particularly effective because they can capture pests in areas other predators cannot access.

 Most snakes in Mississippi are not protected by state or federal law, but all snakes do come under the state’s regulatory authority.
-No native snake or snake part may be bought or sold or in any way entered into commercial trade.
-The black pine, eastern indigo, rainbow, and southern hognose snakes are listed as endangered in Mississippi.
-By federal law, the eastern indigo snake is listed as threatened.
+No native snake or snake part may be bought, sold, or in any way entered into commercial trade.
+Black pine, eastern indigo, rainbow, and southern hognose snakes are listed as endangered in Mississippi.
+By federal law, the eastern indigo and black pine snakes are listed as threatened.